U.S. Treasury bonds (and bills and notes) are often thought of as risk-free investments.

 Imagine, for example, that you and I were to both sign a contract, written by me, wherein you will give me your car, and I will give you twenty thousand dollars.
 However, after you give me the keys, I give you a briefcase filled with twenty thousand Australian dollars, which are worth significantly less.
 “The contract never said what kind of dollar!”
 I shout gleefully, driving away.

 I didn’t break the letter of the contract, although I clearly broke the intention of it.
 That’s what the U.S. government did for bond holders.
-All debt holders, public and private, were essentially defaulted on due to the redefinition of the dollar even though all dollars were paid back in full.
+All debt holders that were owed dollars in one form or another, public and private, were essentially defaulted on due to the redefinition of the dollar even though all dollars were paid back in full.

 Very high levels of inflation, as measured by the consumer price index, never materialized during this 1930’s period, because the inflationary potential was offset by so much deflationary credit destruction.
-In other words, this was an example of a largely non-inflationary devaluation.
+In other words, this was an example of a largely non-inflationary devaluation, although the devaluation did mark the bottom of the deflationary spiral and a shift back towards a moderately inflationary environment (which later became very inflationary during World War II).

-However, financial assets did reasonably well from their lows.
+Financial assets did reasonably well from their lows.
 In addition to the price of gold going up by definition, stocks soared and real estate went up moderately.
 The stock market bottomed in mid-1932, and more than doubled a year later by mid-1933.
-The stock market then chopped along in a volatile sideways pattern for the next decade, paying an average dividend yield of about 5% along the way.
+The stock market then chopped along in a volatile sideways pattern for the next decade, paying an average dividend yield of about 5% along the way, before starting the next true bull market.

 Example 2) USA, 1940’s